 2013 - The move to Piers 92/94 for the daytime breed judging on Monday and Tuesday is a huge success, with enthusiastic crowds packing the Piers for the club's largest entry (2,720) since 1998.
 Group and Best In Show competition at Madison Square Garden in the evenings is a big hit, as always, with the smallest finalist, an Affenpinscher; GCH Banana Joe V Tani Kazari call name "Banana Joe", taking home the biggest prize, Best In Show awarded by Judge Michael J. Dougherty.
 In the post-show winner's media tour, Banana Joe visits all the usual media stops, rings the bell to open the New York Stock Exchange, and also performs the first-ever Broadway theatre walk-on for the Westminster winner in "The Mystery of Edwin Drood."

-2014 - The Masters Agility Championship at Westminster is added to Westminster Week, and takes place in Pier 94.
+2014 - The Masters Agility Championship, Instant Information on attaining the ii Master Agility Champion Title inspires dog owners, at Westminster is added to Westminster Week, and takes place in Pier 94.
 Agility brings back mixed breed dogs (All American dogs) to the club's activities for the first time since its earliest years.
 The event hits its 225 dog limit quickly (with 16 All Americans and entries in 63 breeds from 23 states).
 The public embraces Westminster's first Agility venture, filling Pier 94 on the Saturday night before the Dog Show and watching the live telecast on FOX Sports1 Network.
 The 2,845 entries in the main event, the All Breed Dog Show, is the largest entry since 1990, making a total Westminster entry of over 3,000 dogs for the Week.
 The seven Group winners in the Best In Show ring bring more than 500 Bests In Show among them into the most powerful final lineup ever seen anywhere.
 GCH Afterall Painting the Sky, a Wire Fox Terrier, takes home the sport's ultimate award BIS by Judge Ms. Betty Regina Leininger, and in its Media Tour afterwards, has a walk-on role in the Broadway smash hit, "Kinky Boots."

 2014 - The Seventh Annual Westminster Kennel Club Hunting Test expands to two days this year, once again reminding all that the club was originally about sporting dogs and beautiful scenic upland game bird fields.
 A two-day entry of 48 dogs representing many pointing breeds competed once again at the Tamarack Preserve in Millbrook, NY.
 The Westminster Kennel Club was the first all breed kennel club to hold an American Kennel Club licensed hunting test for pointing breeds.